opencleveland/opencleveland.github.io/_posts/projects/2019-10-20-city-scrapers.md

 If and the code and structure of a city government changes, our scraper will need to be updated.

-The Documenters program is planning to begin sending 'reporters' to meetings in September.
+The Documenters program is planning to begin sending 'reporters' to meetings in October.

 ### How you can help: